Macrometacorp/docs/docs/akamai/akamai-sdk.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

 First step is to create Edge worker metadata.
-You can see more about parameters of metadata object in [Menage Integrations](../../docs/akamai/manage-integrations.md).
+You can see more about parameters of metadata object in [Manage Integrations](../../docs/akamai/manage-integrations.md).

 <Tabs groupId="modify-single">
 <TabItem value="javascript" label="JavaScript">